 How are you able to work and travel full-time?

 I earn 100% of my income on the internet with three businesses that can be run through email.
-I also have just hired my second full-time employees.
-Those two run much of the show.

 And what online businesses are…?